MeidiKDRI/Barcode_Scanner_Android_Example/README.md

 And all without a tierce app installation !

 ## Use this code also for professionnals apps !
-I used it for Adate (https://play.google.com/store/apps/details?id=solution.adate), an expired date anticiation solution for retail.
+I used it for Adate (https://play.google.com/store/apps/details?id=solution.adate), an expired date anticipation solution for retail.